Geoscience Degree Program

 Over the past few decades, climate change and other pressing environmental issues have brought to light the necessity of understanding Earth system processes.
 The study of the Earth is central to maintaining clean drinking water, mitigating environmental contamination, providing ores and rare elements necessary for industry, and locating new sources of energy.

 Predicting sea level change; discovering new geothermal, hydrocarbon, and mineralic stores of energy; removing buried toxins from the environment — these and other imperatives are the work of geoscientists.
 Understanding the 99.99% of our history that precedes the archaeological record, the humbling contingencies of natural history, and the vast swaths and depths of biodiversity over time — that is the work of geoscientists.

-The motto of the department is “Field Experience, Early and Often” and we mean it: geoscience majors will begin their field experiences prior to the start of their freshmen courses.
-Nearly every required course in the major will include a laboratory section or a hands-on recitation section (“dry lab”), plus at least three field trips to relevant regional geological sites.
-These courses, combined with the co-op experience and a mandatory summer geological field camp, will provide students with unparalleled hands-on experience and professional training.
+The motto of the department is “Field Experience, Early and Often” and we mean it: geoscience majors begin their field experiences prior to the start of their freshmen courses.
+Nearly every required course in the Geoscience major includes a laboratory section or a hands-on recitation section (“dry lab”), plus at least three field trips to relevant regional geological sites.
+These courses, combined with the co-op experience and a mandatory summer geological field camp, provide students with unparalleled hands-on experience and professional training.

 Summer Geological Field Camp

 Summer geological field camp is the quintessential undergraduate experience for geoscience majors.
 It is a long-held tradition in geology departments that students head out West during the summer before graduation to apply their knowledge to real-world situations and to acquire field skills that will serve them throughout their careers.
 Friends made at field camp often become colleagues for life.

 Learn More About Drexel's Field Sites and Collections for Geoscience Majors